PowerShell/SecretManagement/help/Get-Secret.md

 PS C:\> Get-SecretInfo -Name Secret2 -Vault SecretStore | Get-Secret -AsPlainText
 ```

-This example retrieves secret information for the secret named 'Secret2' and then pipe the result to \`Get-Secret\`.
+This example retrieves secret information for the secret named 'Secret2' and then pipe the result to 'Get-Secret'.
 The secret is then looked up in the SecretStore vault and returned as plain text.

 ## PARAMETERS